eljonny/TestCPP/README.md

      root).
     If undefined or set to 0, clang-tidy will not be run.
   - TESTCPP_STACKTRACE_ENABLED
-    If set to 1, enables compilation with Boost.StackTrace, which adds dependencies on that library (header-only, included in the project in the 3rdparty directory) and also the following:
+    If set to 1, enables compilation with Boost.Stacktrace, which adds dependencies on that library (header-only, included in the project in the 3rdparty directory) and also the following:
      - Boost.Config